 \end{figure}

 By this point, the SPMME has become a very different type of explanation from its Gomes SSM forebear.
 We are no longer dealing with RVs that model causally and temporally independent processes for different aspects of RPC behaviour.
 There is, rather, one temporally dependent process, the determination of mitotic mode, which is explained by random subsets of each lineage generation expressing particular TF signals.
 Where the Gomes SSM takes its parameters directly from empirical measurements of lineage outcomes, asking whether it is sufficient to assume that these are independently determined, the Boije SSM's parameters are derived solely from model fit considerations.
-In spite of these considerable differences, the explanatory role of the SSM is effectively the same: the model's fit to observations is taken as evidence of the predominant influence of ``stochastic processes" determining mitotic mode on RPC behaviour.
-While Boije et al. acknowledge that whether some process is called ``deterministic" or ``stochastic" is ``a matter of the level of description"\cite{Boije2015} (i.e. is a property of the model-description and not of the physical process), the explanatory role of stochasticity for RPC lineage outcomes is, once again, emphasized throughout.
+In spite of these considerable differences, the explanatory role of the SSM is effectively the same: the model's fit to observations is taken as evidence of the predominant influence of “stochastic processes” determining mitotic mode on RPC behaviour.
+While Boije et al. acknowledge that whether some process is called “deterministic” or “stochastic” is “a matter of the level of description"\cite{Boije2015} (i.e. is a property of the model-description and not of the physical process), the explanatory role of stochasticity for RPC lineage outcomes is, once again, emphasized throughout.

-\subsection*{Model selection demonstrates the SPMME is not the best available explanation for RPC lineage outcomes}
+Model selection demonstrates the SPMME is not the best available explanation for RPC lineage outcomes

-From a modeller's perspective, it is notable that neither of the reports which use the He SSM\cite{He2012,Wan2016}, nor that using the Boije SSM\cite{Boije2015} report in any detail their fitting procedures, nor do any of the above report any statistical measures of goodness-of-fit.
-Additionally, no models representing the alternative "theoretical options" available to explain variability in RPC lineage outcomes are compared to those advanced as evidence for ``stochastic processes".
-Given that the He SSM and Boije SSM depart from the Gomes SSM by the addition of an unexplained temporal structure to the mitotic mode model ingredient, it is striking that the overall argument remains similar to Gomes et al.'s, despite the force of the latter deriving from the lack of such structures.
+From a modeller's perspective, it is notable that neither of the reports which use the He SSM\cite{He2012,Wan2016}, nor that using the Boije SSM\cite{Boije2015} report in any details of their fitting procedures, nor do any of the above report any statistical measures of goodness-of-fit.
+Additionally, no models representing the alternative "theoretical options" available to explain variability in RPC lineage outcomes are compared to those advanced as evidence for “stochastic processes".
+Given that the He SSM and Boije SSM depart from the Gomes SSM by the addition of an unexplained temporal structure to the mitotic mode model ingredient, it is striking that the overall argument remains similar to that of Gomes et al., despite the force of the latter deriving from the lack of such structures.
 While He et al. and Boije et al. acknowledge that their models involve both stochastic and linear programmatic elements, no effort is made to quantify their relative influence on model output, and macromolecular explanation is only applied to the stochastic elements.
 Moreover, the emphasis on this mitotic mode model construct increases with each successive model, to the extent that in the Boije model there are no other elements that are used to explain RPC behaviours.
 All cellular behaviours are, in effect, progressively collapsed into this stochastic mitotic mode concept.
 Finally, the He and Boije SSMs contain more parameters, which are determined by fewer empirical measurements than the Gomes SSM.
-Clearly, then, the SPMME SSMs are at significant risk of representing trivial overfits to their data, the modeller's equivalent of the ``just-so" story, not representing any actually-existing macromolecular or cellular process.
+Clearly, then, the SPMME SSMs are at significant risk of representing trivial over-fits to their data.